 Along with Katy, Jon Jon makes up Shang-Chi’s tight-knit posse of San Fran friends.

-Fala Chen (The Undoing, Heading South) is Jiang Li
+Fala Chen (The Undoing, Heading South) is Ying-Li

-Michelle Yeoh (Crouching Tiger, Hidden Dragon, Star Trek: Discovery) is Jiang Nan
+Michelle Yeoh (Crouching Tiger, Hidden Dragon, Star Trek: Discovery) is Ying-Nan

 Florian Munteanu (Creed II) is Razor Fist